GewelsJI/VPS/docs/DATA_DESCRIPTION.md

 In polyp-existing frames, each polyp is annotated with a segmentation mask as shown above.

 The annotation is in `./data/DATASET/GT/`.
-Each image's name has direct correspondance with the annotation file name.
+Each image's name has a direct correspondence with the annotation file name.
 For example, the segmentation mask for `image_dir_00001.jpg` is `image_dir_00001.png`.

 ## Label-III: Bounding Box